-When a fire ignites and spread in a ro-ro space, time is key.
-You must have the right procedures in place, know the responsibilities of yourself and others and have the right equipment at hand.
-You must also be able to trust that the alarm system communicates and is synchronized perfectly with the other systems onboard.
-Crew members are rarely firefighters but still this is a reality that they might be faced with.
+When a fire ignites and spread throughout a ro-ro space, time is key.
+As seafarer, you must have the right procedures in place, know your responsibilities and placed the right equipment at hand.
+Fires on board are rare to occur, but still, this is a reality that crewmembers might face with.
 The procedures for how to handle such a situation are not optimal today and the regulations must be updated.
 This work is the focus of WP06 in the LASH FIRE project.

 The WP06 team have the following objectives on the agenda:

-In this Work package more effective fire managing operations in all stages of a ro-ro space fire through the design and evaluation of new operations, equipment, training, and decision-making guidelines will be developed in four actions with the following goals
+In this Work package more effective fire managing operations through the design and evaluation of new operations, equipment, training, and decision-making guidelines will be developed in four actions with the following goals:

 Action 6-A: Development of a methodology that allows the manual screening of cargo and the implementation of effective fire patrol procedures and routines.